-So, if you are only ever placing Limited Risk trades or 'buying' options, life is simple: whenever you place a trade it will require a certain deposit, which is equal to the maximum loss possible on that trade.
+So, if you are only ever placing Limited Risk trades or 'buying' options, it will require a certain deposit, which is equal to the maximum loss possible on that trade.
 As long as you have that amount on your account, you will never be asked to send further funds to cover the risk on the position, even in the worst case scenario (it should be pointed out that dividend payments for short positions and any funding costs will incur debits to your balance; these may require you to further fund your account if you have deposited only enough to just cover the trading risk of the positions).